rodrimarchese/rodrimarchese/README.md

-# Hi, I'm Rodrigo Marchese 👋
+# Hi, I'm Rodri Marchese 👋

 I'm a fullstack Software Engineer who loves making products—especially the kind that automate everyday tasks and put a smile on someone's face.